AfrahShafiq/portfolio/src/content/pages/film.md

 featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg

 ---
-This is the film & video page.
+Commissioned non-fiction film & video work as editor and/or director.